titola/neuropa/README.md

 > prototipo che sarà oggetto delle prove e dei collaudi nel corso
 > della prima metà del 2018.

-By analysing the infrasound described in the prior sections, I have discovered that an oscillator has the frequency set at 939 MHz instead of the declared 868 MHz.
+By analysing the infrasound described in the prior sections, I searched for an oscillator with the frequency set at 939 MHz.
 You can notice that the RF signals near 939 MHz are really the responsables of the tinnitus.

 It is interesting to notice the ratio between that frequency and the frequencies 78250 Hz and 31300 Hz of the recorded pulses: